aedifex/pi-hub/README.md

 Installation:

 1. Clone the repository to your local machine using `git clone <repo url>` command.
-2. Install the required Python packages listed in the `requirements.txt` file using `pip install -r requirements.txt` command.

 Usage:

 1. Open the terminal and navigate to the project directory.
-2. Run the app by typing `python app.py`.
+2. Run the app by typing `python main.py`.
 3. View the menu and customize your order by following the on-screen prompts.
-4. Place your order for pickup or delivery.
+4. Place your order for pickup.

 Features:

-- User-friendly interface: The app provides a simple and intuitive interface that makes it easy for customers to view the menu, customize their orders, and place orders.
+- User-friendly interface: The app provides a simple and intuitive interface that makes it easy for customers to customize and place orders.
-- Menu customization: Customers can customize their orders with various options and add-ons to suit their preferences.
 - Order tracking: Customers can track their orders in real-time and receive updates on the status of their orders.
-- Multiple payment options: Customers can pay for their orders using a variety of payment options, including credit/debit cards and cash on delivery/pickup.
-- Order history: Customers can view their order history and easily reorder their favorite items.

 Technologies Used: